istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 1.  **Prevent tampering**.
 1. Traffic control is **transparent** to the applications.

-Next, I'm going to cover two alternative solutions for egress traffic control and show the requirements they satisfy, and, more importantly, the requirements they can't satisfy.
+Next, I'm going to cover two alternative solutions for egress traffic control, namely Kubernetes Network Policies and egress proxies and firewalls, and show the requirements they satisfy, and, more importantly, the requirements they can't satisfy.

 The most natural solution for egress traffic control is [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 Using